Data Recipient Hub v4.0.0

 Once you register your app, you can return to the “My app” page to reference information about your app.

-Fill out the short registration form, and click “Register and download.”
+Fill out the registration form, and click “Register and download.”
 A CSV download will trigger, containing your client ID and secret.

 Don’t lose your client secret!